Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

 ## Brainstorm Applications

 Great work!
 We have some solid examples and exercises that show making HTTP requests with JavaScript.
-Let's brainstorm applications.

-With a neighbor, brainstorm a possible user-flow for a CLI program.
+Let's brainstorm a possible user-flow for a CLI program.
 The CLI program should allow a user to list trip packages, see details for one trip package, and reserve a ticket for one trip package.

 Then, write **pseudocode** for a JS script for that program.